pysmt/pysmt/README.rst

-pySMT provides methods to define a formula in Linear Real Arithmetic (LRA), Real Difference Logic (RDL), their combination (LIRA) and Equalities and Uninterpreted Functions (EUF).
+pySMT provides methods to define a formula in Linear Real Arithmetic (LRA), Real Difference Logic (RDL), their combination (LIRA) and Equalities and Uninterpreted Functions (EUF), or any subset of these logics (e.g., quantified boolean formulae).

 Usage